 It’s important to remember that you earn miles for the fare and surcharges, but not government taxes and fees.

 Flying Delta isn’t the most rewarding way to earn SkyMiles.
-Partner flights earn miles based on distance flown, and you can earn even more SkyMiles through credit card spending and sign-up bonuses.
+Partner flights earn miles based on distance flown, and you can earn even more SkyMiles through credit card spending and welcome bonuses.

 Flying with Delta’s partners